RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab8-cicd.md

 Back in the OpenShift Web Console, watch the pipeline execute.

-## Confirm application is available
+## Confirm that the application is available

 <blockquote>
 In "Developer" mode, select the "cicd-{{< span2 "userid" "YOUR#" >}}" project, and click on "Topology"